astronomyk/SimCADO/readme.md

 **SimCADO has only been tested in Python 3.x**.

-It is hightly recommended to use Python 3, however the basics of generating images will still work in Python 2.7.
+It is highly recommended to use Python 3, however the basics of generating images will still work in Python 2.7.
 We cannot guarantee this though.
 See the [Features](Features.md) page for more info on which functions with which Python version.

 The quick way: